 Submissions should be sent to email@example.com.

-Proposal deadlines are announced through the IDRE mailing list and award announcement will be made in a couple of weeks after the deadline.
+The proposal deadline is October 14, 2022, and the award announcement will be made in a couple of weeks after the deadline.

 Questions?
 Please send an email to firstname.lastname@example.org.

 Institute for Digital Research and Education (IDRE) Postdoctoral Fellowships

 UCLA’s Institute for Digital Research and Education regularly invites applications for postdoctoral fellowships.
-These IDRE fellowships provide partial support for research conducted in the academic year 2021-21 and related to IDRE programs, including projects involving advanced computing, GPU and many core-based computing architectures, statistical computing and data science and informatics, including deep learning, virtual reality, GIS, data visualization, and 3D modeling.
-The IDRE scholars will have direct access to and interact with technologists within the OARC Research Technology Group and relevant IDRE-affiliated faculty and researchers.
+These IDRE fellowships provide partial support for research conducted in the academic year 2022-23 and related to IDRE focus areas, including projects involving advanced computing, GPU and many core-based computing architectures, statistical computing and data science and informatics including deep learning, virtual reality, GIS, data visualization, and 3D modeling.
+The IDRE will have direct access to and interact with technologists within the OARC Research Technology Group and relevant IDRE-affiliated faculty and researchers.

 Any postdoc or individual who holds a doctoral degree and is engaged in advanced training and education, and conducts research under the guidance of a faculty member at UCLA is eligible to apply for the abovementioned postdoc fellowship.

 Applications of no more than two pages must be submitted by the faculty mentor/project PI.
 Successful proposals will have identified a fellow candidate, a clear articulation of their intended contribution to an ongoing research project, and a commitment from project partners to provide additional funding, facilities, and other support for the candidate.
 The proposal should contain a description of the project that features innovative and computationally based solutions to research problems with a potentially broad impact to the campus will be given the highest priority.
 Illustrations and appendices of no more than two pages can be submitted to support the application narrative.

-IDRE Scholars are required to present their own research in partial fulfillment of their fellowship responsibilities.
+IDRE Fellows are required to present their own research in partial fulfillment of their fellowship responsibilities.
 Over the year, they will also be asked to help organize activities for the IDRE Early Career Researchers (ECR) group, including a workshop related to their own research interests.
 Typical yearly events for the ECR group involve an initial poster session, monthly seminars or workshops, and a concluding event such as a panel session or a similar interactive activity.